 Further intrigue is added by the fact that there are 7 ‘note letters’ in the Cmaj scale (A-B-C-D-E-F-G), but only 6 strings on the guitar.
-This means that any ‘straightforward’ alpha-melodic tuning must leave out at least one scale tone – which summons at least some natural irregularity for the ear to latch onto.
+This means that any ‘straightforward’ alpha-melodic tuning must omit at least one scale tone – which summons some natural irregularity for the ear to latch onto.
 (You can in fact squeeze all 7 letter names in, as ‘Ab-C-D-E-F-G’: a more dissonant arrangement.
 You can then ‘describe’ the modification you’ve just made with a new tuning: ‘ADD-A-AB’.
-And if your 1str then snapped, you could ‘ADD-A-Ab‘ to sort it out.
+And if your 1str then snapped, you could ‘ADD-A-Ab‘ for a new one.
 This is what all this sounds like:)

 - A-B-C-D-E-F-G / Ab-C-D-E-F-G / ADD-A-AB / ADD-A-Ab:

 In a way, you’re ‘limiting things in order to open them up‘.
-This may seem counterintuitive, but perhaps it shouldn’t be: in some way, every act of creation entails the setting of limitations (e.g. the changes of a jazz standard are designed to invite certain harmonic motions while excluding others – and, on a more fundamental level, you have to choose some instrument to start learning on).
+This may seem counterintuitive, but it probably shouldn’t: in some way, every act of creation entails the setting of restrictions (e.g. the changes of a jazz standard are designed to invite certain harmonic motions while excluding others – and, on a more fundamental level, you have to choose some particular instrument to start learning on at all).

-More broadly, this ‘restriction’ principle makes sense in other practical contexts – for example: footballers develop generalised ball skill via restricted passing, dribbling, and shooting exercises on the training field, and then implement them in half-pitch 5-a-side drills, etc (…and what are sports but arbitrary sets of rules anyway?).
+More broadly, this ‘restriction’ principle makes sense in other practical contexts – for example, footballers develop generalised ball skill via restricted passing, dribbling, and shooting exercises on the training field, and then implement them in half-pitch 5-a-side drills, etc (…what are sports but arbitrary sets of rules anyway?).

 - A-B-C-D-E-F: ‘Alphabet’ tuning forms an ascending A Aeolian scale (‘Natural Minor’).
 Despite its name, isn’t actually a typical example of ‘alpha-melodicity’ – which is chiefly about using note names to spell out semantically meaningful words, phrases, stories, etc. While the phrase ‘ABCDEF’ probably carries enough semantic weight to fulfil this rough criteria, it’s not really a ‘word’ as such – more like a meta-signifier for the general alpha-melodic concept itself (it’s basically saying, ‘check it out, the alphabet has sequences and ambiguities!’).